Title: | Minimalist Async Evaluation Framework for R |

 additional dispatcher logic.
 In this case daemons connect directly to the

-Specifying ‘url’ allows tasks to be distributed across the network.
+Specifying ‘url’ as a character string allows tasks to be distributed across the network. ‘n’ is not required in this case, and disregarded if supplied.

 connection to use TLS.
 The auxiliary function host_url

-be used to automatically construct a valid host URL based on the
+used to construct a valid host URL based on the computer's hostname.

 Specify ‘remote’ with a call to remote_config